hellohaptik/docs_haptik/docs/bot-builder/integrations/integration-parameters.md

 **5. conversation_no** - Identifier for the current conversation of the user with this Business

 **6. conversation_details** - Conversation details stores the current context of the conversation.Things like insurance number or product id which are the current scope of the conversation will go under conversation details.

 This data will be stored in redis with expiry time of 3 hours.

+> Note: If nothing is set in conversation details then default value for them will be empty dict i.e. {}

 **7. user_details** -  user_details stores user's data like address, PAN number, Aadhar number which are independent of the current context of the bot conversation.